 - Christmas Day

-The Federal Employee Retirement System (FERS) is a three- tiered retirement plan that consists of a Basic Benefit plan, Social Security and Thrift Savings Plan (TSP).
-Deductions are automatically withheld from salary for the Basic Benefit and Social Security.
+The Federal Employee Retirement System (FERS) is a three-tiered retirement plan that consists of a basic benefit plan, Social Security, and the Thrift Savings Plan (TSP).
+Deductions are automatically withheld from salary for the basic benefit and Social Security.
 Social Security and the TSP are portable if you leave the federal government.

 Student Loan Repayment

 The SEC may provide student loan repayment benefits of up to $10,000 per year per employee, with a cumulative maximum of $60,000 per employee.

 The TSP is a retirement savings and investment plan for federal employees.
 The TSP is a defined contribution plan and is one part of the three-part FERS retirement plan that also includes a basic benefit and Social Security.
 You have the option to contribute to the traditional plan or Roth plan.
 You can contribute up to the IRS elective deferral amount each year.
 TSP also offers TSP catchup contributions for those individuals age 50 and over and contributing the maximum to their regular TSP.